margaret199/Dayhoff/README.md

 Micro-array based disease prediction using Deep Neural Network

 ## Description
 Using Convolutional Neural Network(CNN) for classification of micro-array is what this project all about.
-The same model after traning can also be used for the disease prediction, drug desing using exceptional responders data and much more.
-The name of the Project is Dayhoff as ***Margaret Dayhoff*** is cosidered as the mother of mordern day Bio-Informatics.
+The same model after traning can also be used for disease prediction, drug desing using exceptional responder's EHR Data and much more.
+The name of this Project is Dayhoff as ***Margaret Dayhoff*** is cosidered the mother of mordern Bio-Informatics.

 ### Technologies Used
 1. Deep Neural Network